Alek6/Furniture-store/README.md

 ###### Tasks

 1. Add in your first item, the Lovely Loveseat that is the store’s namesake.<br>
-Create a variable called lovely_loveseat_description` and assign to it the following string:`
+Create a variable called `lovely_loveseat_description` and assign to it the following string:
-> Lovely Loveseat.
-Tufted polyester blend on wood.
+> Lovely Loveseat: Tufted polyester blend on wood.
 32 inches high x 40 inches wide x 30 inches deep.
 Red or white.

+2. Create a price for the loveseat.<br>
+Create a variable `lovely_loveseat_price` and set it equal to `254.00`.